-Attention Deficit Hyperactivity Disorder: Treatment Overview
+Attention Deficit Hyperactivity Disorder in Children: Treatment

 Which medications are used to treat ADHD in children? continued...

 Atomoxetine affects levels of the brain chemical norepinephrine.
 Clonidine and guanfacine affect certain brain receptors.
 They improve concentration and impulse control.

 Clonidine hcl (Kapvay) and guanfacine hcl (Tenex, Intuniv) are drugs normally taken to treat high blood pressure.
 These medications also have been shown to help with ADHD.
 Sometimes they're used alone or in combination with stimulant drugs.

 Antidepressants can work on all three of the major components of ADHD: inattention, impulsivity, and hyperactivity.
 They are an option for children who haven’t done well enough on a stimulant alone.
 Taking a stimulant along with an antidepressant also seems to work well for a child who has both ADHD and a condition such as depression, an anxiety disorder, or another mood disorder.